NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 See :numref:`nextsteps` for a discussion about various speed-vs-quality choices of the stereo algorithms.

-You can also mapproject the SPOT5 images before they are passed to the ``parallel_stereo`` tool.
+One can also mapproject the SPOT5 images before they are passed to ``parallel_stereo``.
 In order to do so, you must first use the ``add_spot_rpc`` tool to generate an RPC model approximation of the SPOT5 sensor model.